fedeghe/synchazard/source/README.md

     “DOMAIN_OR_IP”: “192.168.5.107”,

-**The servers have to be rebuilt & restarted** so stop and rerun the build command and the start.
+**The servers have to be rebuilt & restarted** so stop and rerun both the build and then start commands.

 Now on one or more clients, open one or more browsers and navigate to http://192.168.5.107:4000 .
 This is the port and IP address set as CLIENT.PORT and DOMAIN_OR_IP in the _vars.json_ file.